My Golden Visa immigration services logo

 Documents for obtaining a Hungary Golden Visa

-The preliminary list of documents includes the following:
+The list of documents to apply for a Hungary Guest Investor Visa and a residence by investment includes the following:

 1. Valid travel document.